 The word “unconditional” is pretty clear

 It’s a little strange for me to say that I didn’t really understand what unconditional love was, when the word “unconditional” is so clear.
 It must mean “without any conditions” and no matter what happens (anything at all!), the love would still exist.
 So, even if the object of the love tried to actually harm the giver of the love, the giver would still have love for that person.
-Otherwise it wouldn’t be unconditional love.
+Otherwise it wouldn’t be unconditional.

 Unconditional love has to be there no matter what.
 It has to exist permanently, can’t be erased or reduced.
 In a way, unconditional love is eternal.

-But then, who could imagine actually having unconditional love for somebody?
+But then, who could imagine actually having love unconditionally for somebody?
 There must be something that a person could do that would make me stop loving them, wouldn’t there?
 Sure!
 What if they tried to kill me or my family?
 How could I love them then?